PSHE Subject Leader - Mrs Bell

-Where possible we make cross-curricula links between PSHE and other subjects; this is particularly true and relevant in English, Religious Education, Physical Education, History and Geography, with other content also linking to Maths, Science and Computing.
+Where possible we make cross-curricular links between PSHE and other subjects; this is particularly true and relevant in English, Religious Education, Physical Education, History and Geography, with other content also linking to Maths, Science and Computing.

 PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricular lessons and discrete lessons.

 During PSHE sessions children are encouraged to both ask and answer questions, to deepen their knowledge and understanding.
 A great deal of time is spent considering scenarios and possible responses to them.